makers-projects/guide/skills/problem-solving/ReadMe.md

 ### My code is behaving in a way that is different from my expectations
 You have written some code that you are sure is write but when you run it isn't working in the way that you expect.

+### I don't know what the problem is
+If you're not sure you can articulate the problem and you feel like 'I don't know you what to do', then the first step to solving your problem is to articulate the problem.

 ## Problem solving techniques

 ### Read the error
 Good error messages are helpful and will tell you exactly what the problem is.

 ### Clarify
 Make sure that you understand the problem.